gaone-M/gaone-M-nytimes-articles.github.io/README.md

 1. Build in `reactjs`
 2. Styled with `tailwindcss` because classnames are hard to come up with.
-3. Still in development so there is no live demo.
-4. Uses `axios` to fetch data because it is more secure than the fetch API.
+3. Uses `articleapi` to fetch data because it is more secure than the fetch API.
-5. `momentjs` to format the dates on the articles.

 ### Optional